svenbolte/foldergallery/readme.txt

 == Changelog ==

+= 9.7.5.30
+[folderdir] gets option protect=1.
+If given, files in folder can only be downloaded.
+Download links are only valid for the rest of the day
+ (one-day-pass) to prevent sharing deeplinks.
+Folder content is protected by .htaccess set to deny

 = 9.7.5.27
 Folderdir shortcode gets parameter sort= to be sorted.
 This can also be done by adding url paramater ?sort=file_desc (file size size_desc date date_desc)